 Now we have access to Google Search, Google Maps, Google Docs, Gmail, Android, etc so whatever is your need Google has the solution or can help you search for one.

-The longer you stay on Google or are dependent on Google the better for them because they will have more opportunities to show you ads, as the main source of revenues for them is ads.
+The longer you stay on Google or are dependent on Google the better for them because they will have more opportunities to show you ads, as the main source of revenue for them are ads.

 And nearly 50% of ALL online searches are for businesses located nearby (“near me searches”) (Uberall.com)